Art exhibition: Individual cases

-The most common way to display bound materials is closed and lying horizontally.
-If a volume is shown open, the object should be open only as much as its binding allows.
-Common practice is to open volumes at an angle no greater than 135°.
-There are some types of equipment that help support volumes as they displayed openly: blocks or wedges, which hold a book cover to reduce stain at the book hinge; cradles, which support bound volumes as they lay open without stress to the binding structure; and polyester film strips, which help to secure open leaves.
-Textblock supports are best used in conjunction with book cradles where the textblock is greater than 1/2 inch, or where the textblock noticeably sags.
-Regardless of its method of support, however, any book that is kept open for long periods can cause damage.
-One should turn an exhibited book's pages every few days in order to protect pages from overexposure to light and spread any strain on the binding structure.

 Security

 Because exhibited items are often of special interest, they demand a high level of security to reduce the risk of loss from theft or vandalism.
 Exhibition cases should be securely locked.
 In addition, cases may be glazed with a material that hinders penetration and that when broken does not risk shards of glass falling on the exhibits.
 Whenever possible, the exhibition area should be patrolled; a 24-hour security presence is recommended when precious treasures are exhibited.
 Finally, the exhibition is best protected when equipped with intruder alarms, which can be fitted at entry points to the building and internal areas.